Welcome to Sabine Kempson Psychotherapeutic Counselling

 About Me

-I am a fully qualified humanistic existential therapist, working with adults and adolescents age 16 and up.
+I am a fully qualified humanistic existential therapist, working with individual adults, couples, and adolescents age 16 and up.
 I believe each individual is unique with specific needs, so no single method works for everyone.
 Therefore, I draw on and utilise a variety of approaches and counselling theories, integrating and adapting them to meet your needs and where you are in the counselling process.

 I am a genuine, warm, honest, and empathic person, and I fully appreciate the courage it takes in being vulnerable with someone.
 With every client I meet, I aim to understand their external and internal world - what shapes you into who you are.
 My approach is relational, focusing on connecting with you and developing our relationship.